 Why is the Bank of Japan (BoJ) trying to raise the rate of inflation?
 Taking account of its demographic profile, Japan’s economic performance has been impressive by developed world standards, as Anne Richards at Bond Vigilantes recently points out, and the economy appears to be at close to… Read the article

 In the depths of market pessimism in the middle of last year Aaron wrote about how investors seemed to have given up any hope of interest rates ever increasing.
 That now seems a long time ago, at least if you consider market commentary.

-It certainly seems… Read the article
+It… Read the article

 Investment Industry Markets

 There are a couple of (related) subconscious assumptions that investors seem to hold today.
 The first is that we are in a low return world, and the second is that investing for income is harder today.

 Both of these beliefs are ultimately driven by the very low levels of government… Read the article